TensorAdy/udacity_dlnd/README.md

-# udacity Deep Learning Nanodegree
+# Udacity Deep Learning Nanodegree
 ### contains all the projects and course material